 Most at-home quick fixes are like putting a bandage on a broken leg, causing more damage in the long haul.
 The problem only becomes more expensive the longer you wait.
 Contacting our company right away is always in your best interest.

 At Epp Foundation Repair, we fix basements.
 Our experts will help you identify and solve any issues associated with your foundation.
-For instance, our Steel Driven Push Pier System is tailor-made to fix the foundation problems of your specific home and is a great solution to a settling home.
+For instance, our Steel Push Pier System is tailor-made to fix the foundation problems of your specific home and is an excellent solution to a settling home.
 A simple fix for a delicate problem.